itsouvalas/sa-config-test/README.md

 ## Testing the config-server

 The [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/multi/multi__spring_cloud_config_server.html) _provides an HTTP resource-based API for external configuration (name-value pairs or equivalent YAML content)_.
-In order fo the service to be instantiated you need to provide a config file in `json` format so that it serves the corresponding properties of the spring cloud app that uses it:
+In order for the service to be instantiated you need to provide a config file in `json` format so that it serves the corresponding properties of the spring cloud app that uses it:

 `configtest-config.json`